CSD 500 Research Methods in Speech-Language Pathology (3)

 CSD 519I Clinical Internship in Speech-Language Pathology I (1)

 Students are encouraged to seek placements in sites that offer experiences consistent with their clinical areas of interest.
 Placements must be approved by the Clinic Director, and a signed contract must be obtained prior to beginning the internship.
 Placements are arranged for students in various off-campus clinical facilities (e.g., rehabilitation facilities, schools, hospitals, clinics, private practices).
 Requirements for students include planning and implementing diagnostic and/or treatment procedures, data collection and analysis, and clinic report writing.
 Additional responsibilities such as participation in clinical staffing may be required by the off-campus supervising speech-language pathologist at the facility.
 Clinical placements are arranged by the Marywood Clinic Director in conjunction with off-campus clinical supervisors.
-(Prerequisites: successful completion of CSD 516C with a minimum final grade of B- and permission of Graduate Program Director.)
+(Prerequisites: successful completion of CSD 516C or EDUC 597 (based on CSD grading form) with a minimum final grade of B- and permission of graduate program director..)

 CSD 520E Clinical Externship in Speech-Language Pathology II (1)